5 TIPS TO GET RICH AND BUILD WEALTH

 1. Earn more now.
 Ask your boss for a raise.
 Companies are not hiring new workers and they’re asking employees to work harder.
 Sell your excellent performance and contribution to the company with concrete examples.
 Negotiating for a higher salary, based upon your contribution to the company, is an excellent way to get rich.
 Research typical pay for your position, focus on how you help the company achieve it’s goals, and do not be afraid to ask for a raise.
 Corporate profits are increasing and now is an excellent time for you to benefit.

 2. Sell your skills and boost your income.
 Everyone has some unique skill.
 Hey, I paid several hundred bucks to a guy with a pick up truck to haul away our moving boxes.
 Check out Craigslist for ideas of skills or stuff to sell.
 El Carino and I have always worked multiple jobs.
 He consults on the side and writes books.
-Be creative.
+Be creative and look for the small paths to build wealth.

 3. Get educated.
 College graduates earn more than high school grads, and those with graduate degrees earn the most.
 Don’t worry if you’re not academically inclined, get a trade degree, plumbers and electricians are also in demand.
 Coursera offers free classes from world renowned professors.
 Community colleges have low cost certificate programs to train you for greater money making careers and opportunities.